Still figuring out which one to go with — Google Sheets or Excel Sheets?

 - Excel Sheets is capable of handling large amounts of data, and the execution speed in Excel is amazing.

 - You have to buy its subscription to use it.

 - There is a learning curve to Excel sheets which can make things difficult for beginners.

 Google Sheets vs Microsoft Excel: Pricing Module

 Well, pricing is the main deciding factor when it comes to choosing between Google Sheets and Excel.
-With Google Sheets, you can use it for free right for the personal version or upgrade to the G Suite Business.
-The thing is, Google Sheets’s personal version comes with tons of features which is sufficient for most of the users.
+With Google Sheets, you can use it for free right for your personal version or upgrade to the G Suite Business.
+The thing is, Google Sheets’s personal version comes with tons of features which is sufficient for most users.
 However, if you want to switch to the Google Suite, you can get started with the price which costs $6/month per user.
-You can even switch to the enterprise version which costs $25 per user month which comes with robust and usable features such as — Cloud Search, additional security, App making features, etc.
+You can even switch to the enterprise version which costs $25 per user month and comes with robust and usable features such as — Cloud Search, additional security, App making features, etc.

 On the other hand, the online version of Microsoft starts at $8.25 per month for each user, and it includes a desktop version for Office apps on PC or Mac.
 What’s more, if you want to get a copy of Microsoft Excel for your desktop only, it will cost you $130.

 Verdict: Google Sheets comes with flexible pricing and affordability.

 Conclusion: Which One Is Superior In 2023?